 CMST 4230.
 Managerial Communication.
 3 cr. hrs.

 The communication relationship between managers and employees involves a set of circumstances not often found in everyday communication with friends and colleagues.
 The differences in power, knowledge, job description, and life experiences create many unique and challenging interactions.
-This course looks in-depth at the circumstances which affect communication between managers and their employees as well as at a number of theories and strategies for improving communication in the workplace.
+Takes an in-depth look at the circumstances which affect communication between managers and their employees as well as at a number of theories and strategies for improving communication in the workplace.
+Prereq: CMST 3200 or cons. of instr.

 CMST 4250.
 Leadership and Communication.
 3 cr. hrs.